-Applications are due May 20, 2015.
+Applications are due May 20, 2016.
 A statewide review committee will evaluate applications.
 These evaluations will be used to determine funding levels.
-If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June 2015 as part of the finalist competition.
+If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June or July 2016 as part of the finalist competition.

 Fellowship Final Report